 The UCL School of Management is home to UCL’s business and management research and education programmes.
-The School has forged a reputation for world-leading research and teaching in the areas of innovation, analytics, entrepreneurship, and the creation and growth of technology-intensive organisations.
+The School has forged a reputation for world-leading research and teaching in the areas of innovation management, the creation and growth of technology-intensive organisations, business analytics and entrepreneurship.

 For more information about this post please see here.